Infogain-GenAI/my-agent-management-system/README.md

-npx prisma db push  # to push the DB scripts to create DB tables in a schema as mentioned in .env or npx prisma migrate dev --name init  # for versioning the schema push npm run seed  # to seed the database npm run dev # to run dev
+npx prisma db push  # to push the DB scripts to create DB tables in a schema as mentioned in .env or npx prisma migrate dev --name init  # for versioning the schema push npx prisma db seed  # to seed the database npm run dev # to run dev
 ```